MUonE sensitivity to new physics explanations of the muon anomalous magnetic moment: Scalar mediators

-with $\mu = m_e m_\mu / (m_e + m_\mu)$ the effective mass.
-In Eq.~(\ref{eqn:DeltaM}) we have induced the dependence on the width $\Gamma_S$.
-The current limit of ${\cal P} <8.2 \times 10^{-11}$ from the MACS experiment~\cite{Willmann:1998gd} has excluded the gray-shaded region in Fig.~\ref{fig:scalar2}.
-When $m_S$ is close to $m_e + m_\mu$, the muonium-antimuonium oscillation probability is resonantly enhanced, and the constraint becomes significantly stronger, as shown by the dip in Fig.~\ref{fig:scalar2}.
+with $\Gamma_S$ the width of $S$.
+The resultant limit on $m_S$ and $y_{e\mu}$ is indicated by the gray-shaded region in Fig.~\ref{fig:scalar2}.
+As for the $Z'$ case, when $m_S$ is close to $m_e + m_\mu$, the muonium-antimuonium constraint is resonantly enhanced.
 The $y_{e\mu}$ coupling of $S$ will also induce the scattering $e^+ e^- \to \mu^+ \mu^-$ at LEP, however, as for the case of $t$-channel light scalar in Section~\ref{sec:scalar1}, the limit from LEP data is much weaker, $y_{e\mu} \lesssim 0.041$, and thus not shown in Fig.~\ref{fig:scalar2}.